Office: 2055 - Coleman Hall

 Project #1- Bioenergetic tradeoffs of freshwater systems in a changing climate.
-This research project currently involves three graduate students (Derick Lamptey, Kyle Rempe and Ryan Sparks) and two undergraduate students (Rolando Monte de Oca, Oscar Prado).
 Broadly, this project seeks to understand how shifting climate baselines alter the energetic demands, distribution and abundance of recreationally important fish species.
-Portions of this project have been presented at regional (ISAS 2019 by Derick Lamptey, AFS regional Meeting 2019 by Kyle Rempe) and national levels (Society for Integrative and Comparative Biology Meeting 2019; Derick Lamptey).

-Project #2 - Thermal physiology of crop pests.
-Research project currently involving two undergraduate students (Ali Seiple, Tess Patterson), exploring the role of mitochondrial bioenergetics in shaping organismal fitness of larval stages of common crop pests.
-Both Ali and Tess are currently collecting life history trait datasets for the tobacco hornworm, Manduca sexta.
-In addition, they will employ using high-resolution respirometry to assay cellular energetics.
-Portions of this project have already been presented and published at a National Conference (Society for Integrative and Comparative Biology Meeting 2019).
+Project #2 - Thermal physiology of crop and forest pests.
+Research project exploring the role of mitochondrial bioenergetics in shaping organismal fitness of larval stages of common insect pests.
+We employ using high-resolution respirometry to assay cellular energetics.

 Project #3 – Ecological physiology of amphibian study models.
-This project seeks to integrate ecological, physiological and biochemical data to better understand how physiological thresholds shape individual fitness in amphibians, with emphasis in local frogs, toads and salamanders.
-Currently, this project provides research experiences to one graduate student (Colton Loew) and two undergraduate students (Renata Olvera, Oscar Prado).
+This project seeks to integrate ecological, physiological and biochemical data to better understand how physiological thresholds shape individual fitness in amphibians.

 Project #4 - The Eastern Box Turtle Citizen Science Project – Sponsored by the Environmental Education Association of Illinois and the Herpetology Club (RSO I also serve as advisor), this collaborative project (Dr. Paul Switzer, EIU Biology) is centered in developing a regional database of images, collected by the community, of box turtles with the objective of better understanding habitat selection, home range and abundance of this vulnerable species.